Mocking JavaScript Class Inner Functions With Jest

 });

-One of the limitations of using the module factory parameter is that jest.mock is hoisted to the top of the file so you cannot first define a variale and then use it in the factory.
+One of the limitations of using the module factory parameter is that jest.mock is hoisted to the top of the file so you cannot first define a variable and then use it in the factory.
 The only exception is made for variables that start with the word mock, so this will work:

 // This will work